Isafarii/personalitytest/readme.md

 # Personality Test Web App

 ## Overview
 This Django web application allows users to take a personality test and stores the results in a MySQL database.
-The application provides a proof of concept where users can input Likert scale responses to three personality test questions.
+The application provides a proof of concept where users can input Likert scale responses to five personality test questions.
+The results are used to compare with other users from the same country.

 ## Prerequisites
 - Python 3.x